Survival stories: How animals endure winter's worst weather

-Even so, when given the choice, most of us choose to spend most of our time indoors.
+Winter weather is unpredictable at best.
+We may get a few lucky streaks of unseasonable warmth, but it's often gloomy and usually cold — sometimes miserably cold.
+Given the choice, most of us choose to spend most of our time indoors.
 Animals, though, don't exactly have a choice.

 Wild animals have many different ways to survive winter.
-Some mammals, like groundhogs, sleep through it, hibernating during the coldest part of the year.
+Some mammals, like groundhogs, "sleep" through it, hibernating during the coldest part of the year.
 Others, including many bird species, escape it altogether by migrating south for the winter.
 But others simply have to deal with it.
 For these animals, important adaptations allow them to survive in even the most frigid weather.

 For the most part, the adaptations animals use depend on whether they are warm-blooded or cold-blooded.
-Warm-blooded animals, which includes mammals and birds, maintain a constant body temperature, and an inability to maintain that temperature can be deadly.
+Warm-blooded, or endothermic, animals, which includes mammals and birds, maintain a constant body temperature, and an inability to maintain that temperature can be deadly.
 (Think of hypothermia, for example.)
 Most animals that migrate and hibernate are warm-blooded, but most birds and mammals don't hibernate or migrate.
 Instead, they have other mechanisms that protect against harsh winter conditions.

 Some, such as chipmunks and squirrels, add an extra layer of fat to help insulate their bodies from the cold.

 Others, like beavers and mice (and again, chipmunks and squirrels), store food in the warmer months to ensure they have an ample supply during winter, according to the Michigan State University Extension.
 Many animals that live in cold climates have fur designed to insulate and protect them against extreme temperatures.
 Others, like geese and other waterfowl, have vascular systems that allow for what's called a concurrent heat exchange, allowing warm, oxygenated blood to flow to the extremities while cooler, oxygenated blood passes nearby on its way back to the heart.
-This is why their feet don't freeze to the ice.
+This is why their feet don't freeze to ice.

-Cold-blooded animals, like reptiles, amphibians and fish, don't have to employ the same type of adaptations as warm-blooded animals because they get their body heat from their environment and their body temperature fluctuates based on that.
+Cold-blooded, or ectothermic, animals, like reptiles, amphibians and fish, don't have to employ the same type of adaptations as warm-blooded animals because they get their body heat from their environment and their body temperature fluctuates based on that.
 If the temperature is 40 degrees Fahrenheit, a cold-blooded animal’s temperature will gradually adjust to be 40 degrees Fahrenheit.
 If the temperature were to rise or fall, so, too, would the animal’s body temperature.